codepath/android_guides/Starting-Background-Services.md

  * Requests are handled on a single worker thread and processes just one request at a time.
  * You cannot easily cancel an intent service once you start one

 On Android O devices, this work will be added to the JobScheduler.
+As a result, jobs will not execute right away.
-The JobScheduler is the preferred way to simple background operations.
+The WorkManager API addresses this deficiency and is the preferred long-term approach.

 ### In Comparison to AsyncTask